purpleteam-labs/purpleteam/README.md

 If you get a blank screen or purpleteam help text with an error or warning via a `?⃝  warning` logged to your terminal, please confirm you have [configured](#buildUserConfig_fileUri) purpleteam correctly.

-When running the purpleteam CLI embedded, if everything runs as expected you shouldn't see any output from purpleteam CLI being printed to the terminal, but a log file for each tester should be streamed to the directory (`loggers.testerProgress.dirname`) you configured.
+When running the purpleteam CLI embedded, you should expect the behaviours specified under the [Configure `uI`](#configure-ui) sub-section for the associated purpleteam CLI commands.
-On a successful test run, an outcomes zip file will be written to the directory (`outcomes.dir`) you configured.

-If for example purpleteam CLI can not find the file path (`buildUserConfig.fileUrl`) you configured, for example where ever the purpleteam bin file is executing from may not be able to find your Job file if it is a relative path.
-Try an absolute path.

-### Debug your app
+### Debug your app (build pipeline)

 If you need to debug your NodeJS CI/nightly build/build pipeline project, run the following command: